Who’s on First in Your Business?

 Marketing Lessons are Everywhere

 One of my all-time favorite comedy routines is “Who’s on First?” by Bud Abbott and Lou Costello.
-If you are not familiar with the routine, take a few minutes and watch the short video below.
-And even if you have seen it before, it is always nice to have a midday laugh.
+If you are not familiar with the routine, take a few minutes and watch the short video.
+And even if you have seen it before, it is always nice to have a midday laugh. ( The routine starts around 1:24)

-What makes this routine really funny is the miscommunication between the two performers.
-Despite the fact that Abbott and Costello are both speaking English, they are not communicating because they have come into the conversation with dramatically different levels of knowledge.
+The miscommunication between the two performers is what makes this routine so funny.
+Abbott and Costello are both speaking English, but they are not communicating because they have come into the conversation with dramatically different levels of knowledge.

 Strike One: Jargon